6 Common Air Conditioner Smells Answered and How to Fix the Issue

 2. Frost on refrigerant lines or the evaporator coil.

-4. Higher energy costs.
+4. Higher utility costs.

-How You Can Take Care of It
+How You Can Repair It

 2. Air Conditioner Smells Like Gas